 - Forgetting to take a pill for a day or more.

 - Vomiting or diarrhea.
 The body may not have had time to absorb the hormones in the pill before losing it.

 - Infection.
 Yeast infections or sexually transmitted infections (STIs) can lead to irritation and inflammation of the uterus or cervix.

 interferewith the effectiveness of birth control pills, including a few antibiotics such as rifampin.
 Although most antibiotics should not influence the effectiveness of birth control, a person with a new prescription for an antibiotic or another medication should check with their doctor whether the medication may affect their birth control pills.

 - Pregnancy.
 The pill is not 100 percent effective in preventing pregnancy.
 Therefore, it is possible that a woman could experience implantation bleeding or spotting as a result of the implantation of a fertilized egg in the uterus.

-If a person has taken birth control pills for more than 6 months and still experiences spotting, it may indicate another underlying condition.
+If a person has taken birth control pills for more than a few months and still experiences spotting, it may indicate another underlying condition.

 Some underlying conditions that can cause spotting include: